Michael Savory: Career

-Other landmarks

-Savory is an Associate of the Society of Investment Professionals, and also a Fellow of the Securities & Investment Institute.
-He was chairman of BT Batsford, book publishers; and of Terrafix land navigation systems; and he was also chairman of ProShare, which promotes financial education.
+Savory is a Fellow of the Securities & Investment Institute.
+He was chairman of B. T. Batsford, book publishers; and of Terrafix land navigation systems; and he was also chairman of ProShare, which promotes financial education.

 Work with charities

 In 2006, Savory became Chief Executive of Young Enterprise UK which provides enterprise education to schools throughout the country.
 For over thirty years he had been a member of the Executive Council of the Soldiers, Sailors, Airmen and Families Association (SSAFA).
 He was also a member of the Council of The Royal National Mission to Deep Sea Fishermen, and also a trustee of the Hull Fishermens Widows and Orphans Fund for many years.